game changer | afrofuturist | the baddest

-Inquire about projects, writing opportunities, speaking engagements, panels, or conferences you'd like me to contribute to.
+Inquire about projects, writing opportunities, speaking engagements, panels, or art commissions you'd like me to contribute to and/or create.

-Ashleigh's work often focuses on popular culture criticism, personal essays on the experiences of being a Black fat femme, political organizing, and #BlackLivesMatter.
+Ashleigh's work focuses on popular culture, the body - specifically Blackness and fatness, personal narratives on surviving, identity politics, and dismantling antiblackness.
 Her work has been published in For Harriet, Wear Your Voice Magazine, Telesur English, Black Girl Dangerous, Everyday Feminism, and Ravishly.

 "As we continue to examine and enjoy Lemonade, I search for the stories of fat Black femmes and women who have been raped, sexually exploited, beaten, politically ignored and are expected to remain strong, resilient — and silent– in their pain and experiences.
 I continue to search for the fat Black girls who are always the shoulder to cry on for the Beyonces of the world.
 I continue to question where the Aunt Jemimas (read: fat black women/ femmes in servitude) are, the fat black women and femmes who are tired of servin’ everybody, feeling like it’s them vs. everybody, feelin’ overwhelmed with people needing them and draining them.

 I wonder where the Sheilas (Jill Scott’s character in Why Did I Get Married?) are — the fat Black women who are married to ain’t-shit ass niggas who continue to drain you of love and apologies while giving you nothing but self-hate in return.
 I wonder where the Big Mamas are at — the grandmas and nanas who always find ways to make Sunday dinner, who are berated for their physical health but never get asked about their mental health and grief from life in a world that was never created for their survival.
 I wonder where the little Black fat girls are who get told no one will ever love them or hold them or adore them — the Precious's of the world who have experienced more trauma than care."